Electric Six

 For my monkey, this is the Electric - wait, that totally reminded me of this awesome ferret I met at PetCo today.
 His name was Snowball, he was long fuzzy and white, and had a cute little tail it would wag back and forth.
 Ferrets are so long and skinny!
 Don't make any dick jokes about ferrets though; they're adorable!
 Snowball was a sweet little man who wanted only to walk on the ground but his Mommy (adopted) didn't want him to because one of the doggies in the store might have tried to eat him in that inimitable doggie way.

-For my monkey, this is the Electric Six CD that is preferable to the one before it.
-The melodies are more consistently memorable, the lyrics and vocals are still an absolute scream, and - most excitingly of all - they've greatly expanded their musical palette, bolstering their high-energy blend of Cars new wave, sex disco and pompous hard rock with the addition of such delectable sound pastries as vomitous caucasian soul balladry, lo-fi keyboard prose, Strokesy uptempo guitar-note riffin', Talking Headsy synthesized World Beat, and a cover of "Radio Ga Ga"!!!!
+For my monkey, this is the finest introduction to Electric Six that this world has ever known.
+The melodies are delightfully memorable, the lyrics and vocals are an absolute scream, and - most excitingly of all - they've greatly expanded their musical palette, bolstering their high-energy blend of Cars new wave, sex disco and pompous hard rock with the addition of such delectable sound pastries as vomitous caucasian soul balladry, lo-fi keyboard prose, Strokesy uptempo guitar-note riffin', Talking Headsy synthesized World Beat, and a cover of "Radio Ga Ga"!!!!
 A goddamned cover of "Radio Ga Ga"!!!!
 Do you know "Radio Ga Ga"?
 It's the stupidest, most asininely overdramatic hit single Queen ever had!
 And it rules!
 "All we hear is 'Radio Ga Ga!
 Radio Ga Ga!'
 Radio, what's new?
 Someone still loves you!" (the fuck?)

 Also, Dick replaced half the band after the first album.